lastdev/Addons/HandyNotes_WarWithin/RECENT_CHANGES.md

-## Changed in v14
+## Changed in v39

-* Azj-Kahet: found Silk-Spun Supplies, Concealed Contraband
+* Delves: add The Spiral Weave, Tak-Rethan Abyss, and The Underkeep
-* Delves: Kriegval's Rest, Fungal Folly
+* Ringing Deeps: add the weekly reputation for Disturbed Earthgorger